ErikHage/java-utility/README.md

   - Some trigonometric functions for working with vectors
 - Probability
   - Weighted Probability
-    - Functionality to use weighted probabilities
+    - Functionality to use weighted probabilities for a given set of items and weights

 ### Monad